ying0409/SeGA/README.md

   ```
   python preprocess-sega.py
   ```
-  * Run SeGA with list nodes and pretrain strategy
+  * Run SeGA with list nodes and pre-train strategy
   ```
   python main.py --lst --pretrain
   ```

+## Reference
+If you use our dataset or find our project is relevant to your research, please consider citing our work!